-Whilst many people will have put their affairs in order and will have a Lasting Power of Attorney (or the former Enduring Power of Attorney) in place to allow someone to manage their affairs if they became unable to themselves, unfortunately for some people, they may not have made this provision.
+Many people put arrangements in place by making a Lasting Power of Attorney (or, previously, an Enduring Power of Attorney) to allow someone to manage their affairs if they become unable to do so.
+Unfortunately, some people may not have made this provision.

 If they do not have a Power of Attorney in place and become unable to manage their financial or health affairs, their loved ones may have to apply to the Court of Protection for help.